MicrosoftDocs/nav-content/dynamics-nav-app/marketing-integrate-dynamicscrm.md

 ---
-title: Manage Customers Using Dynamics 365 for Sales| Microsoft Docs
+title: Manage Customers Using Dynamics 365 for Sales
 description: You can use Dynamics 365 for Sales from inside Dynamics 365 for Financials to map data and have seamless integration and synchronization in the lead-to-cash process.
 documentationcenter: ''
 author: edupont04